HamzaLTUC/Reading_Notes-201/Read09.md

 • border-top, border-bottom : to set borders above and below the table headers.

-• text-align to align the writing to the left of some table cells and to the right of the others
+• text-align: to align the writing to the left of some table cells and to the right of the others

-• background-color to change alternating table rows.
+• background-color :to change alternating table rows.

-• hover to highlight a table row when a user's mouse goes over it
+• hover: to highlight a table row when a user's mouse goes over it

 • We can control Gaps Between Cell using  border-spacing, border-collapse